AdobeDocs/sensei-services-api-docs/bodycrop.md

 }
 ```

-On successful completion, the server returns a JSON object with an activation ID if `blocking` is false or not defined, or a JSON object of generated crop suggestion if `blocking=true`.
+On successful completion, the server returns a JSON object of generated crop suggestion.

 Example: